Macrometacorp/docs/docs/apps/crypto-trading.md

 |----------- |----------|----|-----------|-----------|
 |  `demo@macrometa.io` | `_system` | `crypto-trading-app` | [**Crypto Trading GUI**](https://macrometacorp.github.io/tutorial-cryptotrading/) |[github](https://github.com/Macrometacorp/tutorial-cryptotrading)|

-Read our [Blog Post](https://www.macrometa.com/blog/cryptocurrency-trading-building-a-multi-exchange-global-trading-bot) about exchange arbitrage and how the app works.
+Read our blog post [How To Build A Crypto Arbitrage Trading Bot](https://www.macrometa.com/blog/cryptocurrency-trading-building-a-multi-exchange-global-trading-bot) to learn more about exchange arbitrage and how the app works.

 ## Configure the Crypto App

 1. Log in to the [Macrometa Console](https://auth.paas.macrometa.io/)
-2. Go to the Collections tab and create a new `Doc` collection named `trades` with `collection stream enabled` checked.
+2. Go to the Collections tab and create a new document collection named `trades` with `collection stream enabled` checked.
+For more information about creating document collections, refer to [Create a Document Collection](https://macrometa.com/docs/collections/documents/create-document-store).
 3. Click **Stream Workers**.
 4. Click **New Stream Worker** named `Crypto-Trading-App`.
 5. Copy and past the [code example](#crypto-app-stream-worker-code) into the editor.
 6. Click **Save**.
-When you do we validate your code.
+Macrometa validates your code.
-7. After you click save you will be prompted to select one or more locations to deploy your Stream Worker.
-Choose the location that is closest to where you are located, and click **Save**.
+7. Select one or more locations to deploy your stream worker.
+Choose the location that is closest to where you are located, and then click **Save**.
 8. Click **Publish**.

-Once you the publish the Stream Worker, go over to our [live frontend](https://macrometacorp.github.io/tutorial-cryptotrading/) and use your Macrometa account credentials to log into your account.
-Select the location you deployed the Stream Worker to, and you will see the app come to life!
+After you the publish the stream worker, navigate to the [live frontend](https://macrometacorp.github.io/tutorial-cryptotrading/) and use your Macrometa account credentials to log in to your account.
+Select the location you deployed the stream worker to, and you will see the app come to life!
 ## Crypto App Stream Worker Code

 ```js